sergey-samoylov/CLIsa/README.md

 + tell time in different cities

 + tell you how many days passed from certain day in the past (say your birthday)

++ and ... one more thing :-)

+## CLIsa parsing

+CLIsa can get you answers for different questions if these answers are in Yandex service.

+Usually these are briefs on a subject that you might ask about.
+A few lines of text.

+For most of the time, that's exactly what you've been looking for.

+It is simple, quick and easy!